-- a) Completed a yearly on-line competency-bases evaluation test with a positive assessment - a)b) To have fulfilled the educational requirements (at an in-person maintenance course) every three years with a positive assessment and recommendation for maintenance. - b)c) To have regular practice as a National Course Designers over the last three years including acting as Course Designer at a minimum of one international Event. - c) To be not more than 70 years of age.
+- a) Completed a yearly on-line competency-bases evaluation test with a positive assessment - a)-To have fulfilled the educational requirements (at an in-person maintenance course) every three years with a positive assessment and recommendation for maintenance. - b)-To have regular practice as a National Course Designers over the last three years including acting as Course Designer at a minimum of one international Event.